eoscostarica/guide.eoscostarica.io/docs/eos-learn/dapp-development.md

 title: Dapp Development
 sidebar_label: Dapp Development
 description: Definition and explanation of Dapp Development with different frameworks and tools.
-keywords: [ Dapp Development, What is a Dapp Development, How Create a Dapp, Dapp Development Blockchain, EOS, EOS Costa Rica, What is Dapp Develoment for]
+keywords: [ Dapp Development, Decentralized Applications, How Create a Dapp, Blockchain Application Development, EOS, Web3, What is Dapp Development for]
 ---

 ## Why EOS was Designed to Decentralized Apps